JuliaPOMDP/DynamicDecisionNetworks.jl/README.md

 In the future, this package may be greatly expanded, possibly including:
 - Ways to access the explicit conditional distributions of nodes.
-- Additional information about each of the nodes
+- More information in the DDNStructure trait:
     - the type of node (chance, decision, utility)
     - whether the node is observable
     - which nodes correspond to state nodes at the next timestep
+    - Notably, however, the DDNStructure trait will never contain information about the actual distributions of the variables
+- DDN Visualization will be implemented in another package to reduce dependencies.

 ### POMDP Sketch